forbidden-arts/philosophers/README.md

 **`./philo [# of philos] [time to die] [time to eat] [time to sleep]`** and an optional *```[how many times to eat]```*

-If you don't tell the philosophers to stop eating after N number of meals, they'll continue to gorge themselves in perpetuity. `<-- Another dream of mine.`
+If you don't tell the philosophers to stop eating after N number of meals, they'll continue to gorge themselves in perpetuity.

+`Just like I do.`

 The program will take up to 250 philosophers, but you will notice that there will start to be some time-slippage that results from the computer hardware starting to fall behind when starting/pausing/evaluating threads.
 It's slow, but noticeable, and will eventually result in someone starving.

 Unless your computer is at NASA or CERN, in which case you can disregard this warning.

 ### 📝 License
-Go nuts.
+Distributed under the MIT License.
+See [LICENSE](LICENSE) for more information.